 The method involves taking medication about an hour or so before your appointment.
 Though it’s typically administered in pill form, sometimes it can come as a liquid you can swallow too.

-Unlike nitrous oxide, oral mediation tends to make patients quite groggy, and some people even end up falling asleep.
-The effects last longer than nitrous oxide as well, so it’s a good idea to have a friend or family member take you to and from the dental clinic.
+Unlike nitrous oxide, oral medication makes patients dizzy, and some fall asleep.
+The effects last longer than nitrous oxide, so having a friend or family member take you to and from the dental clinic is a good idea.

 3. Intravenous sedation.

 Shortened to IV sedation, you receive the sedation through a brief injection.
 The medication enters your bloodstream, meaning that it works very quickly.
 You’ll most likely fall asleep.
-During your appointment, your heart rate, oxygen, and blood levels are actively monitored.
+Your heart rate, oxygen, and blood levels are monitored during your appointment.
 IV sedation is recommended for those of us who suffer from high anxiety.

 4. General anesthesia.